natevw/node-nrf/README.md

 * `radio.powerUp(boolState, cb)` — Set (or read, when no value is provided) the power status of the radio.
 Callback is optional.
 When the power is off the transceiver hardware uses little power, but takes a little while longer to enter any useful mode.
 This is set `true` by `radio.begin()` and `false` by `radio.end()` so it is typically not necessary when using the main API.
 Default is `false`.

 * `radio.addressWidth(width, cb)` — Set (or read, when no value is provided) the receiver address width used.
 Callback is optional.
-When the power is off the transceiver hardware uses little power, but takes a little while longer to enter any useful mode.
-This is determined automatically whenever `radio.openPipe()` so it is typically not necessary when using the main API.
+The address width is determined automatically whenever `radio.openPipe()` is used so it is not normally necessary to call this when using the main API.
 Choose `3`, `4` or `5` bytes (this library also supports setting `2`, at your own risk).
 Default is `5`.

 > **TBD**: `radio.execCommand(cmd,data,cb)` / `radio.getStates(list,cb)` / `radio.setStates(vals, cb)` / `radio.setCE(state, block)` / `radio.pulseCE(block)` / `radio.reset(states, cb)` / `radio.blockMicroseconds(us)` / `radio.readPayload(opts, cb)` / `radio.sendPayload(data, opts, cb)`